• Skip to primary navigation

 • Time - Prep takes 20 minutes and cook time is about 1 hour.

-How to Upcycle Stale Bread
+Upcycle Your Stale Bread

 We've all had a loaf of bread that sat in the refrigerator too long or a baguette that dried out before we could finish it.
 Luckily, breathing new life into stale bread is a deliciously easy thing to do!
 Many noteworthy dishes call for stale bread including Crispy Panzanella, rich Thanksgiving stuffing, and Brioche French Toast!
 All of these incredible dishes call for some good old stale bread.